mvac7/SDCC_VDP_SPRITES_MSXROM_Lib/docs/HOWTO.md

 1. Displays two sprites using the PUTSPRITE instruction (included in the VDP_TMS9918A_MSXBIOS library).
 1. Displays two sprites using the SetSpritePattern, SetSpriteColor, and SetSpritePosition functions (VDP_SPRITES_MSXBIOS library).
 1. Hides the sprite on plane 1 using the SetSpriteVisible function.
-1. Sets the Early Clock bit on plane 0 (shifts 32 pixels to the left) using the SetEarlyClock function.
+1. Enable the Early Clock on plane 0 (shifts 32 pixels to the left) using the SetEarlyClock function.
+1. Disable the Early Clock on plane 0.

 <br/>